Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

 - Once the VM and the second user Vnet are created, you can RDP to it with the user details
 - Now we have 2 networks in place

+- **Step 3: Creating a gateway setup in Azure network and virtual netwok gateway**